zkiss/zkiss-mm/_drafts/code-formatting.md

 If no such rule is enforced, you have no other option than reading the nested block in its entirety and tracking where it ends yourself.

-While cases where indentation rules are not followed are admittedly less common in my experience, I _have_ come across it.
+While cases, where indentation rules are _not_ followed, are admittedly less common in my experience, I _have_ come across some.

 ```java
 int leet(boolean advanced) {